2.3 Critical Issues in GenAI

 Take Action:

 • Ensure that the genAI output you use contains accurately cited information.
-For example, if you see a statement that claims that productivity has increased by 40% with the use of genAI in office tasks, you would want to then research that statistic to find out its origin.
+For example, if you see a statement that claims that productivity has increased by 40% with the use of LLMs in office tasks, you would want to then research that statistic to find out its origin.
 Which study did that data first appear in?
 Who are the authors of that study?
 Is that bit of data accurately represented in the output?
 You would then correct the statement (if necessary) then apply citation practices to reference that data.

 • When choosing platforms to work with, when possible, choose one that prioritizes the creators of original work.
 Some platforms, like Adobe Firefly, are participating in initiatives that aim to protect and reward contributors, while others are tailoring their datasets to include content with consent for inclusion explicitly obtained.

 • Choose to work within protected environments.
 While some people and organizations will refuse to use genAI due to the uncertainty relating to possible litigation for use of copyrighted content (if ever provenance becomes traceable), others will choose to work within protected AI environments.
 Microsoft, for example, has established a Copyright Commitment for Azure OpenAI customers, which protects them from copyright litigation and its costs (Smith, 2023).
-Choosing to work within this framework gives no rest for those concerned about the moral implications of using genAI output and those wanting free and open access to genAI tools, but from a business standpoint, it gives some reassurance to organizations and end users as they adapt to the unavoidable ubiquitous presence of the technology.
+Choosing to work within this framework gives no rest for those concerned about the moral implications of using LLM output and those wanting free and open access to a variety of genAI applications, but from a business standpoint, it gives some reassurance to organizations and end users as they adapt to the unavoidable ubiquitous presence of the technology.

 Environmental Concerns